 This morning students on Argo woke up to a trifecta of great music, great weather, and great food.
 Thanks to today’s kitchen crew – Mella, Seve, Amanda, and Sam – we had a fantastic coffee cake to start the day off strong and got to enjoy it with our first warm morning of the trip!

-Following our memorable Leadership challenge, we had Marine Biology class on ecosystems and community interactions followed by even more practical learning with the mark recapture game to test our population estimate abilities.
+Following our memorable Leadership challenge, we had a Marine Biology class on ecosystems and community interactions followed by even more practical learning with the mark-recapture game to test our population estimate abilities.

-After a relaxing few hours we enjoyed an amazing sunset with our chilli dinner where we all ended up staying out talking well past dusk.
+After a relaxing few hours, we enjoyed an amazing sunset with our chili dinner, where we all ended up staying out talking well past dusk.

-Liam and I enjoying a peaceful sunrise during early morning anchor watch; the coffee crew preparing a morning press, Ben assuring we are all still under 100.4 degrees (we are!), our egg-structures, the famous schooner “Brilliant”, Jake and his chilli; sunset colors during dinner; Mella, Seve, Adina, and Amanda in the galley; Argo from aloft (thank you Smash for the photo!).
+Liam and I enjoying a peaceful sunrise during early morning anchor watch; the coffee crew preparing a morning press, Ben assuring we are all still under 100.4 degrees (we are!), our egg-structures, the famous schooner “Brilliant,” Jake and his chili; sunset colors during dinner; Mella, Seve, Adina, and Amanda in the galley; Argo from aloft (thank you Smash for the photo!).